PitonCMS/Engine/templates/help/client/pages.md

 ![Page Template Overview"](/admin/img/help/pageBlockElementOverview.png)

-When editing a page, you will see three editor tabs:
+When editing a page, you will see:
-* Page Settings: Important details such as title, URL, meta description.
-* Custom Settings: Optional by design.
-Additional custom page values, such as a call to action link.
-* Content: The actual page content, divided by Block and Element.

-Once the page has been created, you will default to the Content tab when editing.
+* Page Title as the display name for the page, and the Sub Title (Optional) which slightly expands on the title
+* Custom Page Settings (Optional) Custom page data configured by the designer
+* Content Blocks To which you can add one or more elements to hold dynamic data (this is where you enter the actual page content)
+* About This Page (Sidebar), which has the publish date, URL slug, Meta Description, and primary media image

-### Page Information
+### Editing the Page
-This tab contains top level information about the page, and where it can be found (URL).
+The main content sections include:

 * **Title** Required.
 The heading title for this page.
 * **Sub Title** Optional, and may be hidden by design.

+You can unpublish a page by changing the publish date to the future, or removing the publish date. **Note**: This may break links to your website!

+### About This Page

+* **Published Date**
 * **Slug** Required.
 This is the relative URL to access the page content.
 By default the URL slug defaults to the title (after being cleaned), but can be changed. **Note**: Once the page is published, the URL slug can only be changed by unlocking the slug.
 Changing the URL may links to your page!
 * **Meta Description** Optional.
 A brief description of the page and content, and might be used by search engines as the displayed text in search results.
-* **Featured Page Image** Optional, and may be hidden by design.
+* **Page Image** Optional, and may be hidden by design.
 Select an image from your media collection to display in the page. **Note**: How this featured page image works may depend on your website design.
 * **Published Date** (Sidebar).
 The date when the page should be visible.

 The page can be in three statuses: